Microsoft Flight Simulator (2020 video game): Other releases

 Aerosoft, a German developer and publisher of simulation software, announced in July 2020 that they partnered with Microsoft to release a physical version in Europe.
-Released corresponding with the PC, the physical version is more suitable for those with slower Internet connections.
+Released corresponding with the PC, the physical version is more suitable to install from for those with slower Internet connections.
 It is available in two editions, Standard and Premium Deluxe and comes with 10 dual-layer DVDs, a printed manual, and a keyboard reference chart.
 The DVDs are each able to store a maximum of 8.7 gigabytes (GB), and so contain around 90 GB of data that consists of the installer and basic content, including aircraft and the standard-definition default world; however, an Internet connection allows the patches and updates to be downloaded during installation.
 An active Internet connection is needed for the simulator to update itself when needed.
 As with the digital versions, after installation the game does not require an active Internet connection and can be played offline; users also have the option to stream more details for the world, better ground imagery, real-world weather and ATC data from Microsoft's servers.

 Project leader Jörg Neumann stated that a virtual reality (VR) version of Flight Simulator was the "very first feedback" they received after the unveiling at E3 2019, however aspirations of creating a VR version in the game series has been in his mind as far as 2016.
 They only started developing it in June 2019.
 In July at a developer livestream on Twitch, they announced a VR version of Flight Simulator.
 It was later released on December 22, 2020, designated as a free update.
 While it was previously announced to only be supported on Microsoft Mixed Reality devices, Asobo announced that it is supported on all OpenXR and SteamVR devices The first device that will be supporting the game is Hewlett-Packard's Reverb G2; it was the headset's launch title.
 Support for other devices will be launched after the Reverb launches.
 In the VR version, two new tutorials were released, including one using the Airbus A320neo.
 Corresponding with the VR update, "real-time snow and true-to-life ice coverage to the entire planet" was introduced by Microsoft.
-Microsoft announced "new performance optimizations" which reduces the complications of the "hefty" required specifications: an i5-8400/Ryzen 5 1500X, GTX 970, and 16GB of RAM.
+Microsoft announced "new performance optimizations" which reduces the complications of the "hefty" required specifications: an i5-8400/Ryzen 5 1500X, GTX 970, and 16 GB of RAM.